Don’t you sometimes wish you were a carefree child?

 4 Practical Strategies for Helping Your Kids Deal with Stress

-There are a variety of techniques and strategies that can be used to help deal with stress and become mentally strong.
+There are a variety of techniques and strategies that can be used to help us deal with stress and become mentally strong.

 Ideally, you can match the technique to the type of symptom that your child is experiencing.
-If their symptoms are more physical in nature such as jitters or racing heart rate, they might find the first two techniques to be more effective.
+If their symptoms are more physical in nature such as jitters or a racing heart rate, they might find the first two techniques to be more effective.

-However, if stress creates cognitive symptoms such as negative thoughts or lack of focus, then the last two techniques will likely be more beneficial.
+However, if stress creates cognitive symptoms such as negative thoughts or a lack of focus, then the last two techniques will likely be more beneficial.